 Your lawyer will also advise you not to make any comments about your case or post photos or videos on social media sites or online, or even to suspend your accounts or stop using them until after your case is resolved.
 It is very important that you follow your lawyer’s advice and instructions in this regard.

-Retaining a skilled, experienced and knowledgeable personal injury lawyer can have a huge impact on your case.
+Retaining a skilled, experienced and knowledgeable personal injury attorney can have a huge impact on your case.
 The quality of the law firm and the competence of the attorney you hire can make or break your case.
 At TorkLaw, we are available 24 hours a day, 7 days a week to answer all of your questions and schedule a free, no-obligation consultation that will help you choose the right attorney for you.
 You can send us a message online, or give us a call at 888.845.9696.